wankdanker/node-domain-name-parser/README.md

 * parse(name, opts);
    * name - string: the domain name you want to parse
-   * opts.mergeCountry - boolean, default false: if TLD is a country TLD (eg: uk, cn, ru) merge it with the next part and treat that as the TLD
+   * opts.countryMerge - boolean, default false: if TLD is a country TLD (eg: uk, cn, ru) merge it with the next part and treat that as the TLD
 * parse.defaults(opts);
    * opts - same as available to parse().
 Used as the default for all calls to parse();